ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 In unsecured mode all security features are disabled (authentication, authorization and encryption).
 {NOTE/}

-If you choose to develop only on your local machine, enter private IP addresses and port.
+If you choose to develop only on your local machine, enter the private IP addresses and port.
 When the setup wizard completes, the server will restart and listen to these addresses.

 The following screenshot shows a simple local configuration.
 The server in the example will be accessible at "http://127.0.0.1:8080" or "http://localhost:8080".